Gajol/Content/World/Book-How-The-World-Really-Works/How the World Really Works.md

 ### Wishful Thinking

-- EU researches assume per capti energy demand in 2050 will be 52% lower than in 2020 (globally).
+- EU researches assume per capita energy demand in 2050 will be 52% lower than in 2020 (globally).
   - In previous 30-years (1990-2020) demand has risen by 20%
   - EU basis on people moving away from consumption (owning goods), digitization and technical innovations to convert and store energy.
 - Princeton University study relies on a fourth pillar (carbon capture), but this assumes the ability to capture 2X the current US crude oil production.
 The production-industry has grown for 160 years with trillions of dollars invested.[^5] 110,000km of CO<sub>2</sub> pipelines in Texas.